MicroEJ/docs/VEEPortingGuide/platformQualification.rst

                 }
         }

-The console output for this test should be:
+The console output on VEE Port simulator for this test should be:

 ::